Consensus-Based Optimization Beyond Finite-Time Analysis: Introduction

 where the constants are explicit.
 This bound is valid for all \(k\).
 It shows that, as the number of iterations tends to infinity, any given particle approaches an \(\mathcal{O}(1/\sqrt\alpha)\)-neighborhood of \(x^\ast\), provided the number of particles is sufficiently large.
 We refer to this property as the \emph{\(O(1/\sqrt\alpha)\)-consistency} in \(L^2\) of the particles.

 Our second main result is given in Theorem~\ref{th:best}.
 We prove that for every $k$ large enough, $\bE\!\left(\|X_k^\ast - x^\ast\|^2 \right) \leq C_\alpha(n)$ where $C_\alpha(n)$ is a function of $n$ which goes to zero as $n$ goes to infinity.
 We refer to this result as the \emph{consistency in $L^2$ of the global best particle}.
 This result shows that \emph{even for finite \(\alpha\)}, the best particles converge to \(x^\ast\) as \((n,k)\to (\infty,\infty)\).
-Comparatively, such a property cannot hold when the noise intensity vanishes with the distance to the consensus, as in~\cite{Fornasier_2024}, since in that case all particles, including the global best particle, converges only within a distance of order \(O(1/\sqrt\alpha)\) from the minimizer.
+Comparatively, such a property cannot hold when the noise intensity vanishes with the distance to the consensus, as in~\cite{Fornasier_2024}, since in that case all particles, including the global best particle, collapse to a single point which is at distance \(O(1/\sqrt\alpha)\) from the minimizer.